By using this site, you agree to our Privacy Policy and our Terms of Use.

 Certain deduction disallowances apply to payments and liabilities resulting from a judgment or settlement.
 The Tax Cuts and Jobs Act (TCJA) introduced changes to the Internal Revenue Code that disallow deductions for certain payments.

-Under Section 162(f) as amended by the TCJA, deductions are disallowed for amounts paid or incurred in relation to a violation of law or an investigation or inquiry into a potential violation of law.
+Under Section 162(f), as amended by the TCJA, deductions are disallowed for amounts paid or incurred in relation to a violation of law or an investigation or inquiry into a potential violation of law.
 However, there are exceptions for restitution, remediation, or compliance with the law, taxes due, and amounts paid under court orders when no government or governmental entity is a party to the suit.
 Recent regulations further clarify the disallowance, specifying that routine audits or inspections unrelated to possible wrongdoing are not subject to the disallowance.

-Another deduction disallowance introduced by the TCJA is found in Section 162(q).
+Another deduction disallowance introduced by the TCJA is in Section 162(q).
 This provision disallows deductions for settlements or payments related to sexual harassment or abuse subject to a nondisclosure agreement.
 However, it is essential to note that the disallowance does not apply to the attorneys' fees incurred by the victim.

-Additional deduction disallowances include those under Section 162(c) for illegal bribes and kickbacks, and Section 162(g) for treble damages related to antitrust violations.
+Additional deduction disallowances include those under Section 162(c) for illegal bribes and kickbacks and Section 162(g) for treble damages related to antitrust violations.

 Qualified Settlements Funds

-Established under §1.468B-1 et seq., a Qualified Settlement Fund (QSF) offers a wide variety of tax and financial planning benefits and flexibility that would not otherwise be available to a plaintiff if the settlement or judgment is paid directly to the plaintiff or their attorney.
+Established under § 1.468B-1 et seq., a Qualified Settlement Fund (QSF) offers a wide variety of tax and financial planning benefits and flexibility that would not otherwise be available to a plaintiff if the settlement or judgment is paid directly to the plaintiff or their attorney.

 The Banks v Commissioner Double Taxation Problem